-Abstract: This paper describes the X-ray crystallographic structure of a designed cyclic $\beta$ -sheet peptide that forms a well-defined hydrogen-bonded dimer that mimics $\beta$ -sheet dimers formed by proteins.
-The 54-membered ring macrocyclic peptide (1a) contains molecular template and turn units that induce $\beta$ -sheet structure in a heptapeptide strand that forms the dimerization interface.
-The X-ray crystallographic structure reveals the structures of the two "Hao" amino acids that help template the $\beta$ -sheet structure and the two $\delta$ -linked ornithine turn units that link the Hao-containing template to the heptapeptide $\beta$ -strand.
-The Hao amino acids adopt a conformation that resembles a tripeptide in a $\beta$ -strand conformation, with one edge of the Hao unit presenting an alternating array of hydrogen-bond donor and acceptor groups in the same pattern as that of a tripeptide $\beta$ -strand.
-The $\delta$ -linked ornithines adopt a conformation that resembles a hydrogen-bonded $\beta$ -turn, in which the ornithine takes the place of the i+1 and i+2 residues.
-The dimensional states the place of the i+1 and i+2 residues. formed by macrocyclic $\beta$ -sheet 1a resemble the dimers of many proteins, such as defensin HNP-3, the λ-Cro repressor, interleukin 8, and the ribonuclease H domain of HIV-1 reverse transcriptase.
+Abstract: This paper describes the X-ray crystallographic structure of a designed cyclic β-sheet peptide that forms a well-defined hydrogen-bonded dimer that mimics β-sheet dimers formed by proteins.
+The 54-membered ring macrocyclic peptide (1a) contains molecular template and turn units that induce β -sheet structure in a heptapeptide strand that forms the dimerization interface.
+The X-ray crystallographic structure reveals the structures of the two "Hao" amino acids that help template the β -sheet structure and the two δ -linked ornithine turn units that link the Haocontaining template to the heptapeptide β-strand.
+The Hao amino acids adopt a conformation that resembles a tripeptide in a β-strand conformation, with one edge of the Hao unit presenting an alternating array of hydrogen-bond donor and acceptor groups in the same pattern as that of a tripeptide β-strand.
+The δ-linked ornithines adopt a conformation that resembles a hydrogenbonded β -turn, in which the ornithine takes the place of the i+1 and i+2 residues.
+The dimers formed by macrocyclic β-sheet 1a resemble the dimers of many proteins, such as defensin HNP-3, the λ -Cro repressor, interleukin 8, and the ribonuclease H domain of HIV-1 reverse transcriptase.
 The dimers of 1a self-assemble in the solid state into a barrel-shaped trimer of dimers in which the three dimers are arranged in a triangular fashion.
-Molecular modeling in which one of the three dimers is removed and the remaining two dimers are aligned face-to-face provides a model of the dimers of dimers of closely related macrocyclic $\beta$ -sheet peptides that were observed in solution.
+Molecular modeling in which one of the three dimers is removed and the remaining two dimers are aligned face-to-face provides a model of the dimers of closely related macrocyclic β-sheet peptides that were observed in solution.